 Google, which has announced to invest $10 billion over the next five years to strengthen cybersecurity in the US, said that the governments and businesses are at a watershed moment in addressing cybersecurity.

-The company has also pledged, through the Google Career Certificate program, to train 100,000 Americans in fields like IT support and data analytics, learning in-demand skills including data privacy and security.
+Through the Google Career Certificate program, the company has also pledged to train 100,000 Americans in fields like IT support and data analytics, learning in-demand skills, including data privacy and security.

 “Cyber attacks are increasingly endangering valuable data and critical infrastructure.
 While we welcome increased measures to reinforce cybersecurity, governments and companies are both facing key challenges,” said Kent Walker, SVP of Global Affairs at Google.

 “First, organisations continue to depend on vulnerable legacy infrastructure and software, rather than adopting modern IT and security practices.
 Too many governments still rely on legacy vendor contracts that limit competition and choice, inflate costs, and create privacy and security risks,” he elaborated.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Second, nation-state actors, cybercriminals and other malicious actors continue to target weaknesses in software supply chains and many vendors don’t have the tools or expertise to stop them.